Home of English Grammar

 2. There is someone at the door.
 Who can it be?

-3. Can anybody solve this puzzle?
+3. Can anyone solve this puzzle?

-4. I opened the door but I didn’t see anyone.
+4. I opened the door but I didn’t see anyone

 5. I haven’t found that special someone yet.